 Many credit card companies offer some form of rental car coverage.
 Again, it is best to fully understand what is offered by reading the benefits overview that came with the card.
 You can often find this online or by calling the toll-free number on the back of the card.
 Note that these credit cards often require that you pay for the rental car with the credit card itself.
 Your credit card company may actually provide other forms of travel insurance that you may have never expected; for example, insurance for the theft of personal items while on vacation outside of Canada.

-In the unfortunate event that you are involved in an accident in the United States driving your own car or driving a rental car, you should be aware that are some major differences between the Canadian and American insurance systems where policy minimums can leave drivers under insured and paying out of pocket for expenses.
+In the unfortunate event that you are involved in an accident in the United States while driving your own car or while driving a rental car, you should be aware that are some major differences between the between the Canadian and American insurance systems, the latter in which minimums can leave drivers under insured and paying out of pocket for expenses.
 In this case, Canadians may be entitled to start a claim against their own insurance company for underinsured benefits (i.e. OPCF 44R coverage).

 Accident outside of Canada